-- No props.
+Poets may not use props.
 Generally, poets are allowed to use their given environment and the accoutrements it offers—microphones, mic stands, the stage itself, chairs on stage, a table or bar top, the aisle—as long as these accoutrements are available to other competitors as well.
-The rule concerning props is not intended to squelch the spontaneity, unpredictability, or on-the-fly choreography that people love about the slam; its intent is to keep the focus on the words rather than poets who inadvertently use a prop (for example, a timely yet unwitting grab at a necklace, directly referencing the paper are reading from, etc.) can be immediately penalized two points if the emcee of the bout deems the effect of the violation to have been appreciable but sufficiently lacking in specific intent.
-A formal protest need not be lodged before the emcee can penalize a poet or team in this way; however, the decision of the emcee can be appealed after the bout.
-Poets whose use of props in a poem appears to be more calculating and the result of a specific intent to enhance, illustrate, underscore, or otherwise augment the words of the poem will be given a retroactive score for the poem equal to two points less than the lowest scoring poem in that bout.
+The rule concerning props is not intended to squelch the spontaneity, unpredictability, or on-the-fly choreography that people love about the slam; its intent is to keep the focus on the words rather than poets who inadvertently use a prop (for example, a timely yet unwitting grab at a necklace, directly referencing the paper are reading from, etc.) can be immediately penalized two points if the emcee and/or bout manager deems the effect of the violation to have been appreciable but sufficiently lacking in specific intent.
+A formal protest need not be lodged before the emcee or bout manager can penalize a poet or team in this way; however, the decision of the emcee and/or bout manager can be appealed after the bout.
+A poet whose use of props in a poem appears to be more calculating and the result of a specific intent to enhance, illustrate, underscore, or otherwise augment the words of the poem will be given a retroactive score for the poem equal to two points less than the lowest scoring poem in that bout.
 This deduction, which can only be applied after a formal protest has been lodged against the offending team, will not be made by the emcee, but by the protest committee assembled for this purpose.

 - Body parts are not considered props.
 Hair, tattoos, mobility, and other accessibility devices are considered body parts and are therefore not considered props.

 - Poets may not use musical instruments or pre-recorded music.

 - No costumes.